 \subsection{Building Humanoid Foundation Models}

-While most FMs are developed in the vision or language domain, building FMs in the robotics domain for embodied intelligence is a natural extension.
-Similar to LLM and VLM, robot foundation models (RFMs) are large models trained from Internet-scale robotic datasets.
-The RFMs often process multimodal inputs (\textit{e.g.}, egocentric images, and natural language as task description) and directly interact with the physical world through robot actions.
+While most FMs are developed in the vision or language domain, building them in the robotics domain for embodied intelligence is a natural extension.
+Similar to LLM and VLM, Robot Foundation Models (RFMs) are large models trained from Internet-scale robotic datasets.
+These RFMs often process multimodal inputs (\textit{e.g.}, egocentric images, and natural language as task description) and enable interaction with the physical world through robot action outputs.
+Therefore, they are also called Vision-Language-Action (VLA) models.
 Leveraging the Internet-scale multimodal dataset, RFMs hold the promise of generalization across diverse tasks and provide a natural interface for human-robot interaction, both essential for real-world robot applications.

-However, building large RFMs presents significant challenges.
-Successful implementations are limited to robots that have stable dynamics and a large amount of high-quality data collected with significant resources~\cite{brohan2023rt, black2024pi0, open_x_embodiment_rt_x_2023, kim2024openvla}.
-Recent works have extended such RFMs to floating-base robots such as drones and quadruped robots~\cite{doshi2024scaling}.
-However, building an RFM for humanoid loco-manipulation remains a challenging endeavor: the inherent instability in locomotion and high-dimensional action space in dexterous hands makes it extremely difficult to collect high-quality data efficiently.
-In addition, humanoid robots have critical safety constraints that often limit the exploration of their full behavioral capabilities, resulting in a lack of humanoid datasets.